hyperledger/fabric/docs/source/build_network.rst

 You can use **abstore** chaincode against the CouchDB state database using the steps outlined above, however in order to exercise the CouchDB query capabilities you will need to use a chaincode that has data modeled as JSON.
-The sample chaincode **marbles02** has been written to demostrate the queries you can issue from your chaincode if you are using a CouchDB database.
+The sample chaincode **marbles02** has been written to demonstrate the queries you can issue from your chaincode if you are using a CouchDB database.
 You can locate the **marbles02** chaincode in the ``fabric/examples/chaincode/go`` directory.